UK politician's effort to outlaw PC component reselling gains steam

-A group of UK politicians say they are steadily progressing towards presenting a Bill to the UK Government calling for the practice of buying and reselling tech for far greater than MSRP, often referred to as 'scalping', to be punishable by law.
+A UK politician has presented a Bill to the UK Government calling for the practice of buying and reselling tech for far greater than MSRP, often referred to as 'scalping', to be punishable by law.

-Following an Early Day Motion last year on "making the resale of goods purchased using an automated bot an illegal activity", a possible Bill is being considered by the motion's leader, Douglas Chapman MP for Dunfermline and West Fife.
+Following an Early Day Motion last year on "making the resale of goods purchased using an automated bot an illegal activity", a Bill has been put forward by the motion's leader, Douglas Chapman MP for Dunfermline and West Fife.
 This would further press the government into responding, or at least take notice, and can generally be considered a step towards a more formal debate on the matter.

+As Sky News reports, Chapman has put forward a private member's bill titled the Gaming Hardware (Automated Purchase and Resale) Bill 2019-21.

-Speaking with IGN, Chapman says: "Given that experts in the cyber industry now predict the issue of scalping to grow across other important goods and services this year, we are looking at presenting a Bill in Parliament so that we can further explore legislative options to protect consumers from this unfair practice."
+Speaking with IGN prior to the formal submission of the bill, Chapman says: "Given that experts in the cyber industry now predict the issue of scalping to grow across other important goods and services this year, we are looking at presenting a Bill in Parliament so that we can further explore legislative options to protect consumers from this unfair practice."

 Chapman says that the issue was raised to him via his county constituents, who were apparently frustrated with the lack of availability for games consoles.
 Although further investigation uncovered the larger issue facing tech buyers today.